 How do the execs decide what to cancel or keep?
 They look at a lot of different factors but the ratings play a very large role.
 The higher the ratings, the better chances a show has of surviving.

-FOX shows this season (so far): 9-1-1, Bob’s Burgers, Brooklyn Nine-Nine, The Exorcist, Family Guy, The Four: Battle for Stardom, Ghosted, The Gifted, Gordon Ramsay’s 24 Hours to Hell and Back, Gotham, Hell’s Kitchen, The Last Man on Earth, LA to Vegas, Lethal Weapon, Lucifer, The Mick, The Orville, The Resident, Showtime at the Apollo, The Simpsons, So You Think You Can Dance, Star, and The X-Files.
+FOX shows this season (so far): 9-1-1, Bob’s Burgers, Brooklyn Nine-Nine, The Exorcist, Family Guy, The Four: Battle for Stardom, Ghosted, The Gifted, Gordon Ramsay’s 24 Hours to Hell and Back, Gotham, Hell’s Kitchen, The Last Man on Earth, LA to Vegas, Lethal Weapon, Lucifer, MasterChef Junior, The Mick, The Orville, The Resident, Showtime at the Apollo, The Simpsons, So You Think You Can Dance, Star, and The X-Files.

 A couple of notes about these charts: